timraasveld/sidedock/README.md

 **NOTE: The current code has been tested in a small variety of setups and you may experience problems.
 Please create an issue describing your OS and `docker --version` and I'll try my best to fix your problem.
 Or create a PR if you're feeling generous :-)**

+# Do I need it?

+If you integrate against a well-documented, versioned service such as Twitter's API it's probably better to just record responses using a gem like [VCR](https://github.com/vcr/vcr).

+Testing against the real service may be useful if:
+- it is an internal API (à la microservices) that is not versioned because you're the only consumer.
+Sidedock helps you to quickly make changes and see which tests break without updating recorded responses.
+- it uses a stateful protocol such as FTP, which is difficult to mock and dependent on server configuration
+- it uses an uncommon protocol for which no easy mocking tools are available

 # Installation
 ```ruby
 gem 'sidedock', '~> 2.0.0-beta2'